crypt096/JSONPlaceholder_App/README.md

 -> Fourth task was to implement the way to remove any post anytime, and it's also been made.
 When you search your post or just listing all the posts there is a button that delete post for you, and list is updating accordingly.

 -> Fifth task was to implement loading spinner which is indicator if something is loading or for any service call.
-That is also implemented, fixing your screen and showing you that something is happening at the moment "under the hood".
+That is also implemented, showing you that something is happening at the moment "under the hood".

 --> Also, as additional feature I had to implement infinite scroll, which is made by listing last 20 posts and after them you will see the "magic" happens.